 How should a 3-week-old baby be cognitively developing?

-Your baby may now be recognising songs or sounds they heard when they were in the womb, proving they definitely start learning before they enter the world.
+Your baby may now be recognising songs or sounds they heard when they were in the womb, proving baby's start learning before they enter the world.
 They will also start realising they can make specific things happen, but they will find it difficult to remember what they've learned.
 Don’t worry, their memory will improve as the weeks go on.

+Your baby can still only see what's 8-12 inches in front of them but they might start to recognise your face.
+They will still only see things in black and white, with shades of gray and will slowly start to develop their colour vision at around 4 months.
 The best thing you can do to improve your baby’s development at this stage is to allow them to study your face and copy your lip movements.
 They will start to develop subtle cues you may notice if you watch carefully.